 And since the 16th century, annual festivities have been held to honour Nossa Senhora da Piedade or Mãe Soberana (Sovereign Mother).
 The yearly event, Festa de Mãe Soberana, includes a procession in honour of the town’s patron saint.
 The annual event is held in late April.

-Walk into the dome chapel and see the voluminous church.
-And don’t miss the panoramic view of Loulé.
+Walk inside the dome chapel and see the voluminous church.
+And don’t miss the panoramic view of Loulé before you descend the hill.
 You can see the whole town and the Gypsy Market from above, which is the next stop for this Loulé itinerary.

 Address: R. Padre José António Nobre Duarte, Loulé | Hours: 9:00 am to 12:30 pm and 2:00 pm to 6:00 pm Tuesday to Sunday (closed Mondays)